costinm/istiod/manifests/charts/gateway-workload/README.md

 same chart and independent of the actual workload, so the ports are in sync.

 - flattened and simplified options - the chart is intended for one gateway deployment and nothing else.
-This is preparing for the automatic creation of deployments, based on K8S Gateway configs.

-- name of the install (Release.Name) is used as name for all generated objects.
+- name of the install (Release.Name) is used as name for all generated objects, there is no overlap with other installs.

 - only injected deployment supported.